 So, Start a process of meeting young people where they’re at.
 Start redeeming spaces and connecting in their home space.
 Start wandering the streets like the saints, and develop spirituality with the marginalised.
 Connecting with 10% might be the best decision your church will make as a testament to how it loves the local community.

 Double or even Treble your influence and connections with young people within a year.
 Starting meeting the 10% where theyre at.
 Of course you could try and connect with the 85% – but theyre inside on xboxes or in school lessons, they put up more barriers to be found.

-Please just fill in your details below with your location, questions, suggestions or scenario, and James will get back to you, to help you start this process of exploring and navigating through a new land to get to a new place with young people.
+Please just fill in your details below with your location, questions, suggestions or scenario, and I will get back to you, to help you start this process of exploring and navigating through a new land to get to a new place with young people.
+To meet young people in their space, rather than wait for them to come to us.
 Alternatively contact me via the details in the contact menu above.